Newsworks/Chartbuilder/Getting_Started.md

 1. Find some ordinal series data (may I suggest [this](https://docs.google.com/a/qz.com/spreadsheet/ccc?key=0AtrPfe-ScVhJdDZrODFnM3Q1TTlfSHA2Z3lrSjJrUmc#gid=0))

  + The first row of your data must be your column headers!
+All columns must have headers.

 2. Make sure the first column are your categories, and the heading on the first column *isn't* "date"